 If a student’s academic suspension is due to circumstances that were beyond his/her control and those circumstances will change, the student may file an appeal.

 A student petition should include some or all of the following:

 The date for petition submission will be included in correspondence the student receives regarding his/her suspension.
 Appeals will be reviewed by the Petitions Committee for approval or disapproval.

 Suspended students may apply for readmission to Longwood for the semester following completion of the suspension period.
-The student must apply at least 60 days before enrollment to the Admissions Committee, which will review the student’s record and citizenship at Longwood as well as courses taken elsewhere.
-A student denied readmission may appeal in writing through the Office of Admissions to the appropriate deans(s).
+The student must apply at least 21 days prior to the first day of courses of the intended re-entry term to the Admissions Office, which will direct the application to the relevant dean(s), who will review the student’s record and citizenship at Longwood as well as courses taken elsewhere.
 Readmission to the institution is not automatic, even if the student has raised his/her cumulative grade point average.